rclone/rclone/MANUAL.md

 ### Options

 ```
+      --check   Check for new version.
   -h, --help    help for version
 ```

 ## rclone cleanup